pranav-ust/cognates/README.md

 Github repository for my ACL-SRW paper.
 Currently adding code and notebooks to this repository.

+## Requirements

+You need Python 3 and Numpy for this.

 ## Code explanations with notebooks

 You will need Python 3 to run the notebooks.